 The term concussion has become increasingly popular in recent years, especially with the increasing awareness of the dangers of head injuries.
-Whether you’re a professional athlete or a casual weekend warrior, anyone can suffer from a concussion, and it is important to take precautions to prevent them.
+Concussions can happen to anyone, regardless of their level of physical activity.
+It's important to take precautions to prevent them.
 In this blog post, we will go over some tips on how to prevent concussions in sports and other activities.

 What Is a Concussion?

-A concussion is a traumatic brain injury that occurs when the head is struck with an object or when the head and upper body are violently shaken.
-It can be caused by a blow to the head, face, neck, or upper body or by a fall or a blow to the body that causes the head and brain to move quickly back and forth.
+A concussion is a traumatic brain injury caused by a blow to the head, face, neck, or upper body, or by a fall that causes the head and brain to move rapidly back and forth.
 In recent years, concussions have become a major issue for athletes in contact sports such as football and boxing.

 Symptoms of Concussion